Here are some tips to build your savings quickly.

 Analysing your spending habits can help you manage your money.
 You’ll be able to see if you’re overpaying for anything, and ways you could potentially cut back on your spending.

 Creating a budget can help you set yourself spending limits and determine how much you have spare to save each month.
 If you’re an HSBC UK customer, you can use tools like the Balance After Bills feature on our mobile banking app.
 This feature shows you how much you could have left in your account once scheduled Direct Debits and standing orders have been paid.

-Opening a savings account specifically for your home deposit can help you keep it separate from your everyday spending account or even your regular saver.
+Opening a savings account specifically for your home deposit can help you keep it separate from your everyday spending account and other savings accounts.

-If you have a skill to share, why not see if you can up your income by doing a bit of freelance work?
-You may need to check this is okay with your current employer and look into paying tax, but it can be a useful way to earn some extra cash for your home deposit.
+If you have a skill to share, why not see if you can increase your income by doing a bit of freelance work?
+You may need to check this is okay with your current employer and look into paying tax, but it can be a useful way to earn some extra cash.

 It won't always be possible, but downsizing your property is a quick way to cut the cost of rent and increase how much you can save.
 You can then put the money you would have spent on rent aside for your deposit.
 You may also be able to reduce the cost of your energy bills if you’re able to move into a smaller property.